nomemory/mockneat-site/tutorial.md

 All of the methods `digits()`, `letters()`, `hex()` etc. are shortcuts for the `type(CharsType)` method.
 In case you want to combine different types but in the same time exclude others, you can use the `types(CharTypes...)` method.

-For example the following code will be generating either a lower letter or digit (but not an upper letter):
+For example, the following code will be generating either a lower letter or digit (but not an upper letter):

 ```java
 char lowerLetterOrDigit = chars().types(LOWER_LETTERS, DIGITS).get();